JustinCasler/Personal_Website/README.md

 - Add, commit and push to main branch
 - npm run deploy to publish changes

-Thanks to to @dchang for the theme starter!
+if ReadableStream error change node version to 18 using nvm use 18 Thanks to to @dchang for the theme starter!